-This special Guest Artist Edition of Munchkin is one of a series of limited sets celebrating Munchkin.
-This game has been re-illustrated by Edwin Huang, best known for his work on Skullkickers.
-We've placed the artist's signature where a set icon would normally go.
+This special Guest Artist Edition of Munchkin is one of a series of limited sets celebrating Munchkin's 15th anniversary.
+This game has been re-illustrated by Mike Luckas, who has illustrated comics including Skullkickers and Munchkin, and is the creator of the Conquistas webcomic.
+The icon for this set is the artist's signature.

-For more about all the Guest Artist Edition games, look at guestartists.sjgames.com.
+For more about all the Guest Artist Edition games, look at guestartists.sigames.com.